gauravjot/no-scroll-listview-gridview/README.md

 ## no-scroll-listview-griview for Android Development

 Using these library files will remove the scrolling effect of `ListView` and `GridView`.
-You can then use these within `ScrollView` or MergeAdapters (CWAC) and it should work natively with the scroller provided by those views.
+You can then use these within `ScrollView` or MergeAdapter (CWAC) and it should work natively with the scroller provided by those views.

 Simply add .java files to your project and intialize them as following: